netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    to UTC.

   The repetition can be scoped by a specified end time or by a count of occurrences, indicated by the "recurrence-bound" choice.
-The "date-time-start" value always counts as the first occurrence.
+The "start-time" value always counts as the first occurrence.

    Unlike the definition of "recurrence-utc" grouping ({{sec-rec-utc}}),